 - "Blessed with upgraded materials and sound deadening throughout the cabin, the … GTI is downright churchlike in its quietness." -- Automobile Magazine (2010)

-The Volkswagen GTI comes standard with an eight-speaker stereo, Bluetooth, satellite radio, an auxiliary input jack and iPod cable.
-Optional features include a touch-screen infotainment system with HD Radio, an eight-speaker Dynaudio stereo and a navigation system.
+The 2013 Volkswagen GTI comes standard with an eight-speaker stereo, Bluetooth, satellite radio, an auxiliary audio jack and an iPod cable.
+Optional features include a touch-screen infotainment system with HD Radio, an eight-speaker Dynaudio audio system and navigation.